 When KitchenAid reached out to me and asked if I wanted to review one of their new craft coffee brewers, the Precision Press, I excitedly agreed.
-I do not hide that this review is sponsored by Single Edition Media on behalf of KitchenAid, but I assure you that the review is fair and just.
+I do not hide that Single Edition Media sponsors this review on behalf of KitchenAid, but I assure you that the review is fair and just.

 The next feature of note is the control panel built into the handle.
 This panel controls two important functions that are key to brewing incredible coffee: a gram / ounce scale, and a timer.